ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

 It's looking good!

-Now we want to merge the SMA series into the original dataframe so we can plot the SMA against the stock's closing price.

-    const sma = close.sma(30); // Compute SMA from closing prices.

 Now we can merge the orginal dataframe and the SMA.
-This merging works out because we indexed our dataframe earlier.
+This merging works because we indexed our dataframe earlier:

     const merged = indexedDf.withSeries({ SMA: sma }); // Merge the sma into the original data.